buggyrace/buggy-race-about/docs/running/user-management.md

 suspends them without destroying any data.
 A user who has been marked as not active cannot log in.

+## Bulk deleting users

+{: .navigation}
+**Admin** → **Users** → **Bulk delete users**

+It is possible to delete user records in bulk: you can choose to delete all students, all Teaching Assistants, or all non-administrator staff.
+We anticipate this mostly being useful at start-up if you've made a mistake when [uploading students](../registering-users/spreadsheet), so (if you have the default settings) it is hidden from the interface once the students records are no longer "fresh".
+Specifically, if the most recently created student user was added to the database more than `USER_BULK_DELETE_TIMEOUT_DAYS` days ago (or if there are no student records), the bulk delete option is disabled and hidden from the interface.
+If you need to get it back, edit the config setting in the **Users** group (or set it to `0` to keep bulk delete always available).

+Deleting users in this way also deletes their buggies and task texts.
+The bulk delete feature will not delete users who are administrators.

 ## Downloading user data